chroniclesofcode/competitive-programming/README.md

 # Competitive Programming Solutions
 Archive of my solutions to various problems in competitive programming.
 If it is not obvious how a certain solution works, there may be some in-code comments detailing the steps taken (not guaranteed!).
-If you are confused about anything or want me to write an editorial for a problem explaining how to do it, feel free to send a message (chroniclesofcode on codeforces, I am solving pretty much everyday so my response time should be fairly quick!).
+If you are confused about anything or want me to write an editorial for a problem explaining how to do it, feel free to send a message (chroniclesofcode on codeforces, or just make a pull-request...)

 Note: I have also included questions from leetcode, which is not exactly competitve programming but still 'algorithmic'.